Anaisdg/PyWeather/README.md

 A Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 Utilizes a [simple Python library](https://pypi.python.org/pypi/citipy and the [OpenWeatherMap API](https://openweathermap.org/api).

-Contaings a series of scatter plots to showcase the following relationships:
+Contains a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude